How to Make DIY Plant Markers

 Step 2: Grab Your Hot Glue Gun

 Once the paint has dried, you’ll want to heat up your hot glue gun.
-From there, take the time to glue the wooden skewer on the back of the speech bubble using a cold glue gun.
+From there, take the time to carefully attach the wooden skewer to the back of the speech bubble using a cold glue gun.

 As for deciding which side to use as the back, take a look at which way the speech bubble faces.
 You’ll probably want to position the speech bubbles so they’re directed toward the plant they’re meant to label.

 Step 3: Write Your DIY Plant Labels with Chalk

 Once the hot glue dries into place, it’s best to start labeling your plant markers before you actually place them in your garden.
 The good news is the chalkboard paint makes it easy to simply write the plant names in chalk.

 Since you’re writing these labels in chalk, these DIY garden markers are conveniently reusable!
 Plus, this means if you make a mistake in your labeling, it’s a quick and easy fix.